Pharmaceuticals air freight from Canada to Germany

 Regulatory documentation

-- GDP certificate from the sender
+- GDP certificate from the shipper

 - Controlled substances: DEA license (US) or national narcotics permit

-- Batch release certificates for biologicals
+- Batch release certificates for biologics

 Quote for Pharmaceuticals: Canada → Germany?

-The process for Pharmaceuticals from Canada to Germany
+How it works Pharmaceuticals from Canada to Germany

 Quote & crosstrade planning